Webbslinger57/ROS2-Django-bridge/README.md

 ## Django-Overview

+Django is a great choice for building a web interface for a ROS2 system because it provides a high-level framework for building web applications quickly and efficiently.
+It includes many features such as an ORM, templates, and a robust URL routing system, which can help streamline development and make it easier to maintain the codebase.
+Additionally, Django has a large and active community, which can provide valuable resources and support for developers.

 - The django portion of this package will contain two apps:
     1. bridge_api
         - This app will provide various REST API endpoints for interacting with the ROS2 system.